Income and fertility: Causes and related factors

 Ansley Coale's Three Preconditions for Decline in Fertility asserts that increases in a society's income may increase its fertility, but only if three preconditions are met, summarized as "ready, willing and able".
 People will respond to economic and social opportunities that make it advantageous to limit fertility, considering the economic and psychosocial costs such as the cost of birth control or abortions.

+The review of the application of the traditional micro-economic models to the analysis of fertility decisions shows that, from economic point of view, children either are considered to yield utility directly, or are not desired for themselves, but are by-products of sexual activity or investment goods.

 Consequences

-Across countries, there is a strong negative correlation between gross domestic product and fertility, and ultimately it is proven that a strong negative correlation exists between household income and fertility.
+Across countries there is a strong negative correlation between gross domestic product and fertility, and ultimately it is proven that a strong negative correlation exists between household income and fertility.

 A reduction in fertility can lead to an aging population, which can lead to a variety of problems.
 See for example the demographics of Japan.

+Some scholars have observed a dramatic increase in the proportion of young adults living with their parents in Mediterranean Europe.
+This is a worrisome trend, since this shift in the timing of adulthood could seriously affect the labor supply of young people, overall fertility rates, and European pay-as-you-go pension systems.
+This fact indicates that declining fertility rates in advanced economies may tend to be self-reinforcing and further exacerbate the situation.

 A related concern is that high birth rates tend to place a greater burden of child rearing and education on populations already struggling with poverty.
 Consequently, inequality lowers average education and hampers economic growth.
 Also, in countries with a high burden of this kind, a reduction in fertility can hamper economic growth as well as the other way around.
 Richer countries have a lower fertility rate than poorer ones, and high income families have fewer kids than low-income ones.